srid/ka/guide/index.md

-Welcome to Ka.
+Welcome to the **Ka user guide**.

 :::{.ui .message}
 See the GitHub README for Ka project goals, its relationship to [neuron] and for install instructions.
 :::

 Ka "enriches" a directory of Markdown notes with extensible features.
-In effect, ka "lifts" an otherwise simple directory of Markdown notes, by enriching it with abstract functionalities whilst continuing to write plain-text notes.
+In effect, ka "lifts" an otherwise simple directory of Markdown notes, by enriching it with abstract functionalities whilst continuing to enable the user to write plain-text notes for lifetime.

 What does this mean?
 It means two things: